adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 *  Inserts must set the fields that are not managed by the database (such as `Id`).
 *  Deletes must set the `Deleted` column if using Soft Delete, instead of directly deleting records.

+Before you get started, you have to enable EF code-first migrations.
+If you don't, you will get an error about a duplicate clustered index in your application for each table based on EntityData.
+To enable migrations:

+1. Open the Package Manager Console in Visual Studio
+2. Run `Enable-Migrations`
+3. Adjust the created `Migrations\Configuration.cs` constructor as follows:

+    ```csharp
+        public Configuration()
+        {
+            AutomaticMigrationsEnabled = false;
+            SetSqlGenerator("System.Data.SqlClient", new EntityTableSqlGenerator());
+        }
+    ```

+4. In your `App_Start\Startup.MobileApp.cs`, comment out or remove your  `Database.SetInitializer()` call, and replace with:

+    ```csharp
+    var migrator = new DbMigrator(new Migrations.Configuration());
+    migrator.Update();
+    ```

+    You can also remove the MobileServiceInitializer class in the same file, if you wish.

+5. Run `Add-Migration initial` in the Package Manager Console.

+This is an abbreviated set of instructions from our work in [Chapter 3][3].

 As an example, let's create a default view for handling our TodoItem controller.
 In MVC, you need a Model, View and Controller class.
 The
 Model will be handled by our existing `DataObjects\TodoItem.cs` class.
 The Controller and View will be new classes.
 Let's take a look at the replacement `HomeController.cs` class first: